 If you are not familiar with the Kodály approach, the Organization of American Kodály Educators (OAKE) provides a great simple, succinct summary of the Kodály concept.
 Here, I will simply say the foundation of the Kodály approach is singing which should be taught in a natural environment as a child would learn to speak.

 Kodály was a proponent of teaching movable Do.
 Even today many teachers shy away from teaching movable Do because they lack the time to prepare lessons and ready-made classroom resources are not easy to find.
-When you consistently teach movable Do in the elementary grades, key changes become common place.
-Thus, they are not “scary” when students are learning to play instruments.
+When you consistently teach movable Do in the elementary grades, key changes become commonplace.
+Thus, playing in various keys is not “scary” when students are learning to play instruments.

 The Kodály Center – The American Folk Song Collection hosted by Holy Names University is a fabulous FREE resource for finding Kodály songs & games.
 Search their collection of over 500 folk songs.